binkley/homebrewery-files/witch.md

   _(Xanathar&rsquo;s Guide to Everything, WotC)_

 - **Tasha&rsquo;s Caustic Brew** <br>
-  A jet of hissing, caustic acid sprays from your hand, eating through armor and pride alike.
   More potion than spell&mdash;it smells like a witch&rsquo;s kitchen gone wrong.
   _(Tasha&rsquo;s Cauldron of Everything, WotC)_